dashpay/dash-network-deploy/README.md

-# Dash Cluster Ansible
+# Dash Networks Deployment Tool

-## What is this?
+## Introduction

-This is a project to setup and manage devnet, testnet, mainnet networks.
+This tool allows setup and manage regtest, devnet, testnet, mainnet networks.
 Devnets are like regular Dash networks (mainnet, testnet) but easier to bootstrap and easier to have multiple in parallel.

-This project is work in progress and in its initial state only meant to be used by Dash Core developers to assist in Dash Evolution development.
+Work in progress and in its initial state only meant to be used by Dash Core developers to assist in Dash Evolution development.

 Detailed documentation on how to use this repo will come when more interest from the public arises or when Evolution is released.

-## Install Prerequisites
+## Installation

 1. Install Ansible and Terraform per instructions provided on official websites: